DataOmbudsman/incdbscan/README.md

 Take the following two dimensional object set *D* as example.
 There are several objects, most of them marked with a star, and 3 of them with a letter: *p*, *b*, and *q*.
 With the left and bottom axes one can see the coordinates of the objects.

 <pre>
  1   *  *  *     q     *  *  *

  0               b

 -1   *  *  *     p     *  *  *
     -2    -1     0     1     2
 </pre>

 When we cluster these objects according to DBSCAN with *MinPts*=4 and *Eps*=1, two clusters emerge.
 The first cluster consists of the objects on the *y*=-1 line, while the second one with objects on the line *y*=1.
 Object *b*, since there are less than *MinPts* objects in *N<sub>Eps</sub>(b)*, is not a core object itself, but it belongs to either one of the clusters as a border object.

 What happens when we delete *b* from *D*?
 As a result, both *q* and *p* lose their core property.
 According to the definition of *UpdSeed<sub>Del</sub>*, the core objects in the neighborhood of *p* and *q*, that is, the objects marked with stars next to them, will be in *UpdSeed<sub>Del</sub>*.
 These objects belonged to two clusters, not _"exactly one cluster [...] before the deletion of p"_, as the paper states.
 The paper misses a point here.

 **Solution**: In this case, this implementation follows the logic of DBSCAN and reaches the conclusion of what would happen if DBSCAN was applied to *D* after the deletion of *p*.
 That is, four clusters are formed, two at the top and two at the bottom.
-So two splits need happen at the same time: both the bottom and the top cluster breaks down into two smaller clusters.
+So two splits need happen at the same time: both of the bottom and the top cluster break down into two smaller clusters.